Top 3 Changes That Will Revolutionize Your Run Training

 The phenomenon became so prevalent, renown coach Joe Friel coined the term ‘decoupling’ to mathematically describe how HR and power would drift apart.
 A few years after this transition from heart rate to power, we all looked like idiots as we realized that many of the heart rate prescriptions were missing their physiological marks.

-How this paradigm shift benefits you
+How this concept benefits you

 While trail runners still do not have a power meter equivalent, prescribing trail run training by heart rate should not be the fallback, as it has the same inherent flaws observed with cyclists and triathletes.
 In addition to this, conditions that affect heart rate, such as heat and altitude, are naturally prevalent in trail running, particularly during races.
 Your race might start out in the cool morning, transition to a hot afternoon, and back into a cool evening, which complicates heart rate ranges due to the heat.